-(2) Spatial variation of velocity and refraction of waves
+(2) Spatial variation of velocity and refraction of waves (some other time...)

 - Typical survey contains source-receiver pairs with a variety of offsets. - Any one set of ellipses with fixed offset (source-receiver distance) is enough to determine reflecting surfaces by forming envelopes common offset construction